isomerpages/ttsh-chi/_platforms-and-programmes/National Healthcare Innovation and Productivity Medals.md

 <br></div></div>

-For posters of past winning projects &amp; submissions of the National HIP Medals, check them out on the   where we host over 1,000 healthcare innovation projects from across Singapore.
+<p style="font-size: 1.25em">For posters of past winning projects &amp; submissions of the National HIP Medals, check them out on the   where we host over 1,000 healthcare innovation projects from across Singapore.</p>

 <style>